msmygit/dse-tidbits/scripts/stargate-dse687/Working_with_Stargate_and_DSE.md

 You might want to *stop* the Docker containers once the work is completed by executing `docker stop stargate backend-1` as it is resource intensive.

 *That's all voila!! ✨ You've successfully hooked up Stargate with DataStax Enterprise&trade; (DSE) using Docker!*

+*Tip*: One could visit the Swagger UI and leverage the *Try it out* by navigating to http://localhost:8082/swagger-ui/#/

 ## Running Stargate with a stand-alone tarball installation of DSE&trade;